rickwassing/cicada-develop/docs/overview-method.rst

 .. note::

-    It is somewhat subjective, but the Angle may be the best Metric to manually create Sleep Window Events.
+    It is somewhat subjective, but the Angle may be the best Metric to view when manually creating Sleep Window Events.
 When we step into bed, we transition from an upright position to a horizontal position and subsequently have very little changes in the angle of the accelerometer (except for when we toss-and-turn).
 This behavior is most visible by looking at the Angle of the accelerometer.

 Preprocessing the Dataset
 -------------------------